Kunugiyama Station

-Kunugiyama Station (くぬぎ山駅, Kunugiyama-eki) is a railway station located in Kamagaya, Chiba Prefecture, Japan, operated by the Shin-Keisei Electric Railway.The headquarters of Shin-Keisei Electric Railway as well as the rolling stock maintenance facility are also near the station.
+Kunugiyama Station (くぬぎ山駅, Kunugiyama-eki) is a railway station located in Kamagaya, Chiba Prefecture, Japan, operated by the private railway company Keisei Electric Railway.
+The former headquarters of Shin-Keisei Electric Railway as well as the rolling stock maintenance facility are also near the station.

 Lines

-Kunugiyama Station is served by the Shin-Keisei Line, and is located 9.6 kilometers from the terminus of the line at Matsudo Station.
+Kunugiyama Station is served by the Keisei Matsudo Line, and is located 9.6 kilometers from the terminus of the line at Matsudo Station.

 Layout

 The station consists of a single island platform, with an elevated station building.
 The station is equipped with ticket vending machines and automatic ticket gates.

 Platforms

 History

-Kunugiyama Station was opened on April 21, 1955.
+Kunugiyama Station was opened on 21 April 1955 on the Shin-Keisei Electric Railway.

+Effective April 2025, the station came under the aegis of Keisei Electric Railway as the result of the buyout of the Shin-Keisei Railway.
+The move was completed on 1 April 2025.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 3633 passengers daily.